morganbroome/CS4455_TLAF_Group_Project/LostAndFound_ScrappyTheRobot_readme.txt

 "GameMenuScene_Profiles"
 # **ii.
 How to play and what parts of the level to observe technology requirements**
 ## 3D Feel Game
-- Players can win the game by collecting all the coins
+- Players can win the game by collecting all 31 coins
 - Can press 'Esc' to bring up game menu
--
+- Can reference controlls in the game menu

 ## Goals/Sub Goals
-5 Main Puzzles
+Main Puzzles
 - Pillars
 - Movable boxes
 - Castle
 - Wall
+- Rocket
+- Cave puzzle
-- Space Ship
+- Destroyable boxes
+- Various other small puzzles

-Getting to the end of these puzzles will reward you with coins/points.
+Getting to the end of these puzzles will reward you with coins.
 When players collect all the coins they will win the game and be brought to the win screen.
-If a player is killed by an enemy or falls off the map they will be sent to the spawn point but their progress will remain.
+If a player is killed by an enemy, they fall off the map, or they touch a dangerous object such as a rolling boulder, they will be sent back to the spawn point but their progress will remain.

 ## 3D Character/Real Time Control
 Controls
-- Up Key: Move forward
+- Up Key or Joystick Up: Move forward
-- Down Key: Move backwards
+- Down Key or Joystick Down: Move backwards
-- Left Key: Move left
+- Left Key or Joystick Left: Move left
-- Right Key: Move right
+- Right Key or Joystick Right: Move right
--'T' Key: Shoot one bullet
+- Left Click or Right Trigger: Shoot one bullet
-- 'Y' Key: Shoot three bullets
+- Right Click or Left Trigger: Shoot three bullets
-- 'o' Key: Turn on laser pointer
+- Middle Mouse or Left Bumper: Turn on laser pointer
+- Space bar or South Controller Button: Jump (Double press for double jump)
+- Move mouse or Right stick: Rotate left and right or up and down
+- 'Esc' Key or Start: Menu

+Navigation of the UI requires a mouse

 Keys to Help TAs
-- 'B' Key: Teleport to the Rocket ship
+- 'Shift' + 'B' Key: Teleport to the Rocket ship
-- 'N' Key: Teleport to top of Wall
+- 'Shift' + 'N' Key: Teleport to top of Wall
-- 'M' Key: Teleport to Origin
+- 'Shift' + 'M' Key: Teleport to Origin
-- Space bar: Jump (Double press for double jump)
-- Move mouse: Rotate left and right or up and down

 ## 3D World with Physical/Spatial Simulation